Antonio de Guevara

 Antonio de Guevara (c.
 1481 – 3 April 1545) was a Spanish bishop and author.
-In 1527 he was named royal chronicler to Charles V, Holy Roman Emperor.
+In 1527, he was named royal chronicler to Charles V, Holy Roman Emperor.
 His first book Libro áureo first appeared in pirated editions the following year.
-This pseudo-historical book of incidents and letters from the life of Marcus Aurelius (known in a later expanded edition as Relox des principes) was translated into nearly every language of Europe, including Russian, Swedish, Hungarian, Polish, Armenian, and Romanian.
-The popularity of Guevara’s book led scholar and translator Méric Casaubon to remark that no book besides the Bible was so often translated as Guevara’s Relox de principes, or Dial of Princes.
+This pseudo-historical book of incidents and letters from the life of Marcus Aurelius (known in a later expanded edition as Relox de principes) was translated into nearly every language of Europe, including Russian, Swedish, Hungarian, Polish, Armenian, and Romanian.
+The popularity of Guevara's book led scholar and translator Méric Casaubon to remark that no book besides the Bible was so often translated as Guevara's Relox de principes, or Dial of Princes.
 Besides his book of Marcus Aurelius, Guevara wrote eight other books, some of which continued to be translated and republished in the seventeenth and eighteenth centuries.

 Biography

 Born in Treceño in the province of Cantabria, he spent some of his youth at the court of Isabella I of Castile.
 In 1505 he entered the Franciscan order.
 He successively held the offices of Charles V, Holy Roman Emperor's court preacher, court historiographer, Bishop of Guadix, Bishop of Mondoñedo and counselor to Charles V. He travelled in the royal entourage during Charles V's journeys to Italy and other parts of Europe.
-His most well-known work, entitled The Dial of Princes (Reloj de príncipes in its original Spanish), published at Valladolid in 1529, and, according to its author, the fruit of eleven years' labour, is a mirror for princes in the form of a didactic novel, designed after the manner of Xenophon's Cyropaedia, to delineate in a somewhat ideal way, for the benefit of modern sovereigns, the life and character of an ancient prince, Marcus Aurelius, distinguished for wisdom and virtue.
-It was often reprinted in Spanish; and it so speedily attained fame that before the close of the century there were published several translations in Latin, Italian, French, German, Dutch and English.
+His most well-known work, entitled The Dial of Princes (Reloj de príncipes in its original Spanish), was published at Valladolid in 1529, and, according to its author, the fruit of eleven years' labour, is a mirror for princes in the form of a didactic novel, designed after the manner of Xenophon's Cyropaedia, to delineate in a somewhat ideal way, for the benefit of modern sovereigns, the life, and character of an ancient prince, Marcus Aurelius, distinguished for wisdom and virtue.
+It was often reprinted in Spanish; it so speedily attained fame that before the close of the century, there were published several translations in Latin, Italian, French, German, Dutch and English.
 The two earliest English translations are by Lord Berners (London, 1534) and later by Thomas North.
 This book appeared in an earlier form in 1528 in pirated editions as Libro Aureo.
 The pseudo-historical nature of the book gave rise to a literary controversy, the author having claimed in his prologue that the book was drawn from an imaginary manuscript in a library belonging to the Medicis in Florence.